connor-brooks/gptx/README.md

 # TGPT
 *A terminal GPT program*

 TGPT (terminal GPT) is a simple CLI program for interacting with OpenAI's GPT APIs.
-It's goal is to extensible and easy to integrate into existing workflows.
-The project was heavily inspired by TheR1D's [shell_gpt](https://github.com/TheR1D/shell_gpt).
+Its goal is to provide a simple building block to integrate LLM into existing workflows, combining the power of LLMs with the UNIX philosophy.

 ## Features
 * REPL mode